Architecture Program for High School Students

 Architecture lecture: 9 a.m. to Noon Spend your mornings working on drawing exercises and attending lectures in architectural history and theory, urban design, building technology, and construction.

-1 to 4:30 p.m.
-Afternoons and evenings are spent in the studios in the School of Architecture in Slocum Hall on Syracuse’s Main Campus, working on exercises and design problems that explore architectural concepts and principles.
+1pm to Evening Afternoons and evenings (and some weekends) are spent in the studios in the School of Architecture in Slocum Hall on Syracuse’s Main Campus, working on exercises and design problems that explore architectural concepts and principles.
 Click here to learn more about the School of Architecture.